Relocating to Calgary in 2026? Your No-Regrets Calgary Relocation Guide

 Main Roads in Calgary

-- 16th Avenue is the section of Highway 1 (TransCanada Highway) that runs east - west through the cities north side.
+- 16th Avenue is the section of Highway 1 (TransCanada Highway) that runs east–west through the city’s north side.
 Heading west on 16th Avenue will eventually take you all the way to Vancouver.
 Head east and you will end up in the Atlantic provinces.

 - MacLeod Trail is a main route in Calgary's south side.
 It divides the southwest and southeast quadrants of the city.
 If you live in the south side of Calgary, MacLeod Trail is a major route running north into the downtown core.